Practical Panama guides

 Travelers, movers, operators, and people doing the homework

 Overlanders driving the Pan-American Highway hit a hard stop at Yaviza, where the road ends and the Darién Gap begins.
-Shipping a vehicle from Panama to Colombia by RORO runs roughly $1,970 and up; a shared container starts around $1,150.
-The overlanding guide covers the full route from Paso Canoas through Panama City staging, border paperwork, and the shipping process.
+Shipping a vehicle from Panama to Colombia by sea (RORO or shared container) is a defined, costed process.
+The overlanding guide covers current ranges and the full route from Paso Canoas through Panama City staging, border paperwork, and the shipping sequence.

-Travelers arriving by air land at Tocumen (PTY), where Copa Airlines runs 88 destinations as a Star Alliance member.
-Visa-free entry lasts 180 days for most nationalities.
-The travel logistics guide covers airports, domestic transport, the two Costa Rica land borders, onward connections to Colombia, SIM cards, and first-day setup.
+Travelers arriving by air land at Tocumen (PTY), where Copa Airlines runs a broad Americas-spanning network as a Star Alliance member.
+Visa-free entry is generous for most nationalities (verify the current allowance for your passport).
+The travel guide covers airports, domestic transport, the two Costa Rica land borders, onward connections to Colombia, SIM cards, and first-day setup.

 Panama Passage is built for people who need Panama information that works on the ground, not promotional summaries.
-The six main pillars overlap by design: shipping a vehicle is both overlanding and logistics, opening a bank account is both banking and a living decision, and company formation connects to banking, immigration, and taxes together.
+The six main sections overlap by design: shipping a vehicle is both overlanding and logistics, opening a bank account is both banking & finance and a living decision, and company formation connects to banking, immigration, and taxes together.

 Key facts at a glance